Dynamic-Book/doc/technical/DyboApp/dynamic-knowledge-models.md

 The model dimension in a given DKM is what makes it versatile, with one you can design a lot of different interactive contents.
 It relies on the facilities provided by Oriented Object Programming, as explained by [Adele Goldberg](https://youtu.be/IGNiH85PLVg?si=HpbUQNGj1SU6rfwj&t=860).
 Technically, all these views are Morph instances representing a view of the underneath model.
 The Morphs offer a common way to interact and to integrate in the handwritten document.

+## Technical characteristics

+A DKM has several characteristics and  requirements:

+* It's a set of classes describing a model and at least one kind of PlacedMorph representing the main view of the model the user will operate with.

+* Instance of the model are created by code.
+At minimum one line of code (i.e. `VerbTableMorph newOn: 'fill'`) or a several lines Smalltalk script using the dedicated DSL of the model (e.g. DrGeo Smalltalk script).
+This is this view instance dragged and dropped in the page of document.

+* From the page the model instance was dropped, it is possible to edit the script used to create the instance to redefine it: literally replacing the existing model instance by a new instance from the edited script.

+* The edited instance by script can be used as model for later use by dragging and dropping back it in a Flap.

+* It has an icon and a textual description

+* It can be load/saved from disk, from an archive

+It contains a model, icon; one or several scripts, each one represented as a FlapItem in a Flap.